gabhab87/interview_project/README.md

 Copyright (c) 2019 Gabriel Lopez

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files You can find the icons used the app for free at https://www.flaticon.com
+Permission is hereby granted, free of charge, to any person obtaining a copy of this repository and associated documentation files.
+You can find the icons used the app for free at https://www.flaticon.com